DRmadebot/Projects/Tangent/README.md

 ## Debug screen

 `app/debug.tsx` is a dev-only screen (auto-routed to `/debug` by Expo Router) that lists every cached article and bookmark currently in SQLite, and includes a one-tap "Wipe database" button for resetting to a clean slate during testing.
 The link to it on the Home screen is gated behind `__DEV__`, so it's invisible in release builds — it only shows up when running through `expo start` in development.

+## Privacy

+Tangent doesn't collect, store, or transmit any personal data.
+Articles and bookmarks live only in a local SQLite database on-device, the app talks directly to Wikipedia's public API with no login or account involved, and there's no analytics or tracking of any kind.

+A privacy policy has been drafted but isn't hosted anywhere publicly yet — this is required before a Play Store submission (Google requires a live URL in the listing, even for apps that collect nothing).
+Once hosted (e.g. via GitHub Pages), the link belongs here.

 ## Building an APK for testing